renovatebot/renovate/docs/usage/switching-bot-identity.md

 Renovate uses its bot identity to know:

 - if a PR is authored by Renovate bot
-- if you, or some other bot pushed commits into the PR branch
+- if you, or some other bot, pushed commits into the PR branch
-- list other things Renovate uses the bot ID for here
+- list other things Renovate uses the bot id for here

-This makes having the correct bot identity very important.

 ## Reasons to switch bot identity